Victor Teterin: Biography

-Teterin was born October 25, 1922, in Bakharevo village, Tver Province.
+Teterin was born on 25 October 1922 in Bakharevo village, Tver Province.
 Since 1930, together with his parents, he lived in Leningrad.
-His father worked in ship repair shops, a mother was a dressmaker, she engaged in the upbringing of children and housekeeping.
+His father worked in ship repair shops, and his mother was a dressmaker, she engaged in the upbringing of children, and housekeeping.

-In 1937–1940 Teterin was engaged in the famous art studio at the Leningrad Palace of Pioneers, where he studied with the famous artist and teacher, a disciple of Repin Alfred Eberling.
-In 1940 he entered at the Leningrad Secondary Art School under All-Russian Academy of Arts, where he studied of Pavel Naumov, Mikhail Natarevich, and Olga Bogaevskaya.
-After the beginning of the Great Patriotic War he remained in Leningrad.
-In February 1942, together with the Secondary Art School and the Academy of Arts, he was evacuated from blockade Leningrad to Samarkand.
+In 1937–1940, Teterin was engaged in the famous art studio at the Leningrad Palace of Pioneers, where he studied with the famous artist and teacher, a disciple of Ilya Repin, Alfred Eberling.
+In 1940, he entered the Leningrad Secondary Art School under All-Russian Academy of Arts, where he studied under Pavel Naumov, Mikhail Natarevich, and Olga Bogaevskaya.
+After the beginning of the Great Patriotic War, he remained in Leningrad.
+In February 1942, together with the Secondary Art School and the Academy of Arts, he was evacuated from blockaded Leningrad to Samarkand.

-In 1944 Victor Teterin entered at the first course of Department of Painting at the Leningrad Institute of Painting, Sculpture and Architecture named after Ilya Repin, where he studied of Alexander Osmerkin, Semion Abugov, Genrikh Pavlovsky, and Gleb Savinov.
+In 1944, Victor Teterin entered the first course in the Department of Painting at the Leningrad Institute of Painting, Sculpture and Architecture named after Ilya Repin, where he studied under Alexander Osmerkin, Semion Abugov, Genrikh Pavlovsky, and Gleb Savinov.

-In 1949 he graduated from Ilya Repin Institute in Mikhail Avilov workshop, together with Rostislav Vovkushevsky, Ivan Godlevsky, Valery Pimenov, Maria Rudnitskaya, and other young artists.
-His graduation work was historical painting "Stalin at exile in Narym".
+In 1949, he graduated from the Ilya Repin Institute in Mikhail Avilov workshop, together with Rostislav Vovkushevsky, Ivan Godlevsky, Valery Pimenov, Maria Rudnitskaya, and other young artists.
+His graduation work was a historical painting titled "Stalin at exile in Narym".

-Since 1949 Teterin has participated in Art Exhibitions.
+Since 1949, Teterin participated in art exhibitions.
 He painted portraits, landscapes, genre compositions, worked in oils, tempera, and watercolors.
-In 1949—1956 he taught painting and drawings at the Leningrad Higher School of Industrial Art named after Vera Mukhina.
+From 1949 to 1956, he taught painting and drawing at the Leningrad Higher School of Industrial Art, named after Vera Mukhina.
 Among his best known paintings of the 1950s there were "At the Kazan Cathedral" (1949), "Harvesting", "A Winter in Pavlovsk" (both 1950), "A Portrait of Wife in Yellow Dress", "Still Life", "Landscape in Gurzuf" (all 1953), "Portrait of a Mother behind a Sewing Machine", "Sredny Prospekt of the Vasilievsky Island", "Portrait of a Man" (all 1954), "Still Life" (1955), "Peaches and Pears" (1956), "In front of May", "Autumn Bouquet" (both 1957), "Quince and Grapes", "Apple Tree Branch", "A Working Lad" (all 1958), "In Sunny Day", "Road Builders" (both 1959), and others.